 Undergraduate students who are registered to any CSE major course use the "Prism Laboratory" the Department of Computer Science and Engineering undergraduate computing laboratories.
 Students are granted an authorised account through which they store or print their course related files, use electronic mail facilities, create their own web sites.
-Students access the Unix or Windows workstations in the labs through scheduled sessions, terminal reservation system or first come first serve basis.
-Prism accounts can also be accessed remotely by dialup, through the Internet via secure connection, or from other designated laboratories on campus.
+Students access the Unix or Windows workstations in the laboratories through scheduled sessions or first come first serve basis.
+Prism accounts can also be accessed remotely by dial-up, through the Internet via secure connection, or from other designated laboratories on campus.
 All CSE students can access the Maxwell Lab, equipped with colour X-terminals, which is open 24 hours a day.
 Selected labs are equipped with printing facilities.
 Senior students use a variety of specialty laboratories as required.
-These include the Robotics, the Real-Time, the Digital Logic, the Software Engineering, the Embedded Systems, the Signal Processing and Multi-Media, and the Virtual Reality Laboratories.
+These include the Robotics and Vision, the Digital Logic, the Software Engineering, the Embedded Systems, the Integrated Signal Processing and Multi-Media, and the Virtual Reality Laboratories.

-- The Robotics Laboratory consists of two CRS robot arms, an autonomous mobile robot, four Unix and one Windows workstations equipped with multimedia hardware including video and audio facilities. - The Digital Logic Laboratory provides hands-on experience in digital logic design connecting discrete components such as gates, flip-flops and registers on integrated circuit chips. - The Embedded Systems Laboratory consists of Windows workstations, embedded microcontroller boards, FPGA boards, logic analysers, oscilloscopes to provide students with hands-on experience on design and implementation of embedded systems. - The Software Engineering Laboratory consists of a project meeting area and a work area with Unix and Windows workstations equipped with modern software development tools to provide students experience with various phases of the software development life cycle such as requirements, analysis and design, implementation, testing, delivery, and maintenance. - The Virtual Reality Laboratory was established to support the study of modern virtual reality systems.
+- The Robotics and Vision Laboratory consists of two CRS robot arms, an autonomous mobile robot, four Unix and one Windows workstations equipped with multimedia hardware including monocular and stereo video cameras and audio facilities. - The Digital Logic Laboratory provides hands-on experience in digital logic design connecting discrete components such as gates, flip-flops and registers on integrated circuit chips.
+Students are also exposed to design on FPGA boards using hardware description languages. - The Embedded Systems Laboratory consists of Windows workstations, embedded microcontroller boards, FPGA boards, logic analysers, oscilloscopes and other electronic test equipment to provide students with hands-on experience on design and implementation of embedded systems. - The Software Engineering Laboratory consists of a project meeting area and a work area with Unix and Windows workstations equipped with modern software development tools to provide students experience with various phases of the software development life cycle such as requirements, analysis and design, implementation, testing, delivery, and maintenance.

+- The Virtual Reality Laboratory was established to support the study of modern virtual reality systems.
 It consists of a variety of specialised hardware displays and tracking devices including a large screen passive stereoscopic display, two Phantom Omni haptic devices, immersive audio displays, two head mounted displays and a number of magnetic and inertial motion tracking devices.
-These displays are supported by a set of high-performance Linux workstations and the custom VE software environment developed at York. - The Signal Processing and Multi-Media Laboratory consists of a number of Digital Signal Processing boards, each contain a DSP, memory, and I/O channels with A/D and D/A capabilities.
-There are a number of function generators, oscilloscopes and power supplies.
+These displays are supported by a set of high-performance Linux workstations and the custom VE software environment developed at York. - The Integrated Signal Processing and Multi-Media Laboratory consist of a number of Digital Signal Processing boards, each contain a processor, memory, and I/O channels with A/D and D/A capabilities.
+The laboratory is equipped with function generators, oscilloscopes and power supplies.
 Windows workstations are also available for program development, and simulation.

-All workstations and computers in the Department are connected to the campus network backbone, providing access to all significant systems and services in the University, as well as computers around the world via the Internet.
+All computers in the Department are connected to the campus network backbone, providing access to all significant systems and services in the University, as well as computers around the world via the Internet.